 Kierkegaard recognizes an existential duty to a creator God as more authoritative than human social norms.
 Ultimately God's definition of the distinction between good and evil outranks any human definition.
 He holds up biblical Abraham's near sacrifice of his son, not as an example of obedience to social norms, but as the consequence of a "teleological suspension of the ethical.”

 That is, Abraham recognizes a duty to obey something higher than both his social duty not to kill an innocent and his fatherly commitment to his son.
 (Fear and Trembling)

 From Kierkegaard's perspective, the distinction between good and evil is dependent not on social norms but on God.
 Therefore it is possible for Abraham to live and act beyond the prescribed norms of his day to fulfill a spiritual destiny that he alone can fulfill.
 This renders ethical cases such as Abraham's problematic, since we have no public policy to guide our decision about whether Abraham is obeying God's command or is a deluded would-be murderer.

 In the end, Kierkegaard’s existential philosophy can’t be used to formulate specific ethical guidelines for society.
 It is simply too personal and too subjective.
-While existentialism would become a popular philosophy in the 20th century, ethics in the post-modern world would be influenced more by analytic and linguistic philosophy, and especially the work of Ludwig Wittgenstein, to which we turn next.
+While existentialism would become a popular philosophy in the 20th century, ethics in the post-modern world would be influenced more by analytic and linguistic philosophy, and especially the work of Ludwig Wittgenstein.